 Shadows are an important result of the light transport in a scene.
 They give visual cues for clarifying the geometric relationship between objects and between objects and light sources.
-While soft shadows due to area light sources are becoming increasingly popular in some applications like games, the vast majority of applications uses hard shadows, which are caused by a point light or a directional light.
-Even if soft shadows are used for some light sources in an application, most light sources can be modeled well as point lights giving hard shadows or shadows that are slightly softened using filtering techniques (an example for this is the shadow caused by the sun).
+While soft shadows due to area light sources are becoming increasingly popular in applications like games, many applications still use hard shadows, which are caused by a point light or a directional light.
+Even if soft shadows are used for some light sources in an application, many light sources can be modeled acceptably well as point lights giving hard shadows or shadows that are slightly softened using filtering techniques (an example for this is the shadow caused by the sun).
 Our survey will focus on hard shadows, because they are the most widely used shadow algorithm, but their potential is rarely fully exploited because of the abundance of papers on the subject, which makes it difficult to choose the best algorithm for a particular application.